Myanmar–Russia relations: 2025

 On 23 February 2025, Russia and Myanmar signed a memorandum on investment in the Dawei special economic zone, including plans for a port, coal-fired power plant, and oil refinery.
 Russian Minister Maxim Reshetnikov and Myanmar's Kan Zaw signed the deal during a Russian delegation's visit.
 Reshetnikov noted oil refining remained the most complex element, with its feasibility still under review.
 Russia and Myanmar also discussed energy projects, including a gas pipeline to Yangon and a potential nuclear research reactor.

-On March 3, 2025, Myanmar's military leader, Senior General Min Aung Hlaing, arrived in Russia for talks with President Vladimir Putin, accompanied by officials from the ruling military council.
+On 3 March 2025, Myanmar's military leader, Senior General Min Aung Hlaing, arrived in Russia for talks with President Vladimir Putin, accompanied by officials from the ruling military council.
 Russia is a key ally, providing military support, including fighter jets used against ethnic minority groups allied with pro-democracy forces.
 Moscow also shields Myanmar's government in global forums.
 The two nations have held joint military drills, signed a nuclear power pact, and are expanding economic cooperation, including their labor agreements.

+2026

+On 3 February 2026, the Myanmar military government and Russia signed a military cooperation pact planned to last until 2030.

+From 6 to 17 July, the Russian Armed Forces and the Tatmadaw conducted joint special forces training in Naypyidaw under "Operation Tropical Storm."